apache/druid/docs/querying/sql.md

 ### FILTER

-The FILTER clause limits an aggregation query to execute only on the rows for which a condition evaluates to true.
+The FILTER clause limits an aggregation query to only the rows for which a condition evaluates to true.
 Druid translates the FILTER clause to a native [filtered aggregator](aggregations.md#filtered-aggregator).

 ### WHERE